AbhishekTiwary1/TranslationCaching/README.md

 ```
 npm install
 ```
-This will download all the node modules to your local computer.:clock1::relieved::sun_with_face:
+This will download all the node modules to your local computer.

 5. Next thing to write on terminal is
 ```